kashan-1/kashan-1/README.md

 - Previously worked as a Infrastructure Engineer at Wells fargo | SSA
 - Worked as CPM analyst at UPS
 - Currently working as DevOps/SRE engineer at Sleepnumber - Xgrid.co
-- Worked on an opensource project [XC3](https://github.com/XgridInc/xc3)
+- Worked on an opensource project [XC3](https://github.com/XgridInc/xc3
+- Created an opensource project.

 📫 How to reach me: